 Consumer research and online sentiment revealed to the Tribal team that there was one driving factor preventing consumers from changing to Samsung: fear.
 Fear of the unknown, fear of the overly complicated, and fear of the unfamiliar would all be difficult misconceptions to dispel without allowing consumers to interact with the Samsung interface themselves, which is exactly what iTest allows.

 Designed to replicate Samsung’s intuitive ‘OneUI’ user experience for Android, Tribal knew that the web app iTest operated from would need to convincingly mimic the Samsung OneUI, which was a significant development challenge.

 Samsung New Zealand’s Mobile Marketing Manager John Alexander says that the success of the iTest campaign shows the power of great creative to cut through even the most hard-wired consumer behaviours.

 “iTest essentially gives Apple users the chance to test-drive a Samsung from the comfort of their iPhones.
 It’s also a commitment-free proposition, which we believe makes consumers more open to genuine comparison between the two operating systems.”

 This professional campaign titled 'iTest' was published in New Zealand in May, 2021.
 It was created for the brand: Samsung, by ad agency: DDB.
 This Digital medium campaign is related to the Electronics, Technology industry and contains 5 media assets.
-It was submitted over 1 year ago.
+It was submitted about 2 years ago.